Techopolis-Online/Perspective-Intelligence-Server/README.md

 ### Xcode 26 Intelligence Mode

 Xcode 26 introduces Intelligence Mode, an AI-powered assistant with Agent Mode that provides context-aware code suggestions.
-You can configure Xcode to use Perspective Intelligence as a locally hosted model provider.
+You can configure Xcode to use Perspective Intelligence as a locally hosted model provider since it implements the Ollama-compatible API that Xcode expects.

 #### Setup Instructions